Last Updated on February 10, 2024 by Louise Carter

 Why Are My Blankets Off When I Wake Up?

-Waking up shivering because your blankets have slid off the bed overnight isn’t a nice experience.
+Waking up shivering because your blankets have slid off the bed overnight isn’t a pleasant experience.
 There are many possible explanations for this issue, which include the following:

 - Your blankets or bedding are too small and light for the size of the bed.